Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

 1. Replace SCIKIT_VERSION on line 2 of **Dockerfile** with the Scikit-learn version number (for example, 0.20.3) obtained from Azure Notebooks in the previous lesson.
 Then save the file.

 The files you need to build the Docker image are in place.
-Now lets build it and push it to the Azure Container Registry that you deployed earlier.
+Now let's build it and push it to the Azure Container Registry that you deployed earlier.

 ## Build a Docker image